fluxionary/minetest-spawnit/README.md

 a mob spawning API separate from any specific mob implementation.

+this is currently functional but very WIP - the performance characteristics are not where i want them to be.

 ## usage

 this is an API. other mods are free to use it, but the main goal is to provide server operators with a single mechanism